kubernetes-sigs/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

 :::tip[info]

-**KRO** is a Kubernetes-native tool that only speaks **Kubernetes**!
-No external services or databases needed - just pure Kubernetes APIs.
-Whether it's native resources or custom ones, KRO understands and works with them all.
+**KRO** is a Kubernetes-native tool that speaks **Kubernetes**!
+All you need to get started is a Kubernetes cluster that supports CRDs, version 1.16 or later.
+KRO understands native Kubernetes resource as well as any custom resources your cluster supports.

 :::